adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 ### Search Basics

 ADS's one box search form supports both fielded and unfielded queries.
 Queries without fields will search the metadata and the full text of the publications, which may not produce the expected results.
-For instance, if you are searching for papers by the author Marc Mars, you want to search for **author:"Mars, M"** instead of **Marc Mars** to make sure that you don't return papers that simply have the words "Marc" and "Mars" somewhere in the body of the article.
+For instance, if you are searching for papers by the author Marc Mars, you want to search for **author:&ldquo;Mars, M"** instead of **Marc Mars** to make sure that you don't return papers that simply have the words "Marc" and "Mars" somewhere in the body of the article.

 ### Fielded Searches